-Find out what a medical social worker is, what a medical social worker job description looks like, essential skills, medical social worker salary, and the steps needed to get a medical social worker job.
+Find out what a medical social worker is, and learn more about the essential skills, salary, and steps you need to take to get a medical social worker job.

 A medical social worker assists patients and their families in helping them understand and cope with a diagnosed illness and all the emotional turmoil that comes with it.
 They direct families to resources that assist with financial burdens, social needs, and emotional stress resulting from the diagnosis and work as an advocate for the patient to support them in navigating the medical system.
 Becoming a medical social worker requires graduate-level education, experience, and a license.

 Medical social workers work with patients of all ages, from children on up, and with all kinds of diagnoses.
-Their duties and responsibilities will vary slightly according to their role, but in general, a medical social worker's job description will look like the following:
+Your duties and responsibilities will vary slightly according to your role, but typically, a medical social worker's job description may include the following:

 Work closely with doctors, nurses, and other health care professionals.